davydos/vividwealth-app/workflow_state.md

 - ~Branch protection rules need to be set up manually via GitHub web interface~ (Completed)
 - Repository secrets need to be configured manually via GitHub web interface (Completed for davydos/vividwealth-app)
 - All required secrets are missing from the organization repository (pending repository creation)
-- Expo authentication failing with 401 error (potentially fixed with pull_request_target update - verification pending)
+- ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
+- ❌ EAS configuration validation error: "hooks" property in eas.json is not allowed

 ## Recommendations
 1. Create GitHub organization "vividwealth" and transfer the repository
 2. ~Complete the manual branch protection setup for main and develop branches~ (Completed)
 3. Fix Expo authentication issues:
    - ✅ Updated workflow to use pull_request_target to ensure secrets are accessible for external PRs
-   - Verify EXPO_TOKEN format (should be a valid Expo token)
-   - Regenerate a new EXPO_TOKEN from the Expo developer dashboard if issues persist
-   - Check that EXPO_USERNAME and EXPO_PASSWORD match the account that generated the token
-   - Consider temporarily using a personal access token for CI instead of username/password
+   - ✅ Verified EXPO_TOKEN is working correctly with successful authentication
+4. Fix EAS configuration validation:
+   - Update eas.json file to remove or properly format the "hooks" property
+   - Validate eas.json against the EAS schema
-4. Remove SLACK_WEBHOOK_URL secret as it's no longer needed
+5. Remove SLACK_WEBHOOK_URL secret as it's no longer needed
-5. Complete setup of GitHub Project board for task tracking
+6. Complete setup of GitHub Project board for task tracking
-6. After fixing authentication issues, rerun the CI workflow to validate
 7. Implement required type declarations for React, React Native, and other libraries to fix linter errors

 ## Known Issues
-- Expo authentication failing with 401 error (potentially fixed with pull_request_target update - verification pending)
+- ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
+- ❌ EAS.json configuration has invalid "hooks" property causing build failures
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)